continuous-learning959/devops-challenge/README.md

 - Jacoco report: Coverage reports are generated as HTML file for inspection.

 - APK and AAB files are uploaded as artifacts in GitHub Actions

+## Artifact Locations

+- APK: app/build/outputs/apk/debug/app-debug.apk

+- AAB: app/build/outputs/bundle/release/app-release.aab

+- Jacoco Report: app/build/reports/jacoco/jacocoTestReport/html/index.html

+- Lint Report: app/build/reports/lint-results-debug.html

+## Development History & Pivot Decision

+This repository originally started with a more complex Android architecture based on the Sunflower project.
+After multiple attempts to integrate CI/CD workflows and resolve dependency and build issues, a strategic decision was made to pivot to a simpler and more stable template.

+The goal of this pivot was to ensure clarity, maintainability, and full compliance with the technical challenge requirements, including CI/CD automation, security validation, and Firebase deployment.

+All previous commits have been preserved to reflect the development journey and demonstrate the effort invested in solving the original architecture.